chriskjou/opennmt-inspection/WORKFLOW.md

 2. Plotting in 3D Brain space
 3. Plotting initial embeddings and activations
 4. Heatmaps across layers
+5. Metric across layers (2D)
-5. Helpful Functions
+6. Helpful Functions
-6. Older versions of files
+7. Older versions of files

 # Gradient Correlation
 To calculating an anatomical gradient index (1) BMS VBA-toolbox argmax; (2) RSA slope; or (3) RSA argmax, run the following line of code for respective analyses.
 Add the flag for `-contra` to calculate the gradient index for the same analysis but on the contralateral side of the brain.